streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 Streamlit Cloud enables you to view analytics data for all apps in your workspace in one central dashboard.
 At a glance, you get an overview of how active your workspace is and how popular your apps are.

-Say you're the Head of Data and want to see if the Streamlit usage in your company has increased over time.
-Or say you're an open-source developer and want to see how popular your apps have become.
-The Workspace analytics dashboard is your one-stop-shop for these insights.

 To view your Workspace analytics:

 1. Select the "**Analytics**" option on the dashboard header